 -

-Ideal for indoor sports like basketball, badminton, volleyball, and gymnastics.
+Suitable for hosting indoor sports such as basketball, badminton, volleyball and gymnastics.

 -

-Flexible design allows quick conversion into exhibition or performance spaces.
+Flexible venue design allows for quick conversion into exhibition or performance spaces.

 -